Admidio/admidio/libs/pdf-fonts/README.md

 # PDF core font metrics

-TCPDF 7 uses JSON font metrics from `tecnickcom/tc-lib-pdf-font`.
+The native PDF engine uses JSON font metrics from `tecnickcom/tc-lib-pdf-font`.
 Composer installs the importer but does not include generated font assets.
 These bundled Core 14 metrics let web, CLI and release-archive exports run without downloading or generating fonts at runtime, or requiring a writable vendor directory.